 And we shall never hope in vain.

-promises; through Jesus Christ our Lord, who lives and
+and rule our hearts; through Jesus Christ our Lord, who lives

-reigns with you and the Holy Spirit, one God, now and for
+and reigns with you and the Holy Spirit, one God, now and

 The Collect of the Day: A Collect for Guidance(Thurs)